 The construction cost of this structure is the least of all the alternatives considered.
 The construction duration would be approximately two years.
-Due to the extensive in-water construction, there is an increased risk of delays because of the annual in-water work window that prescribe the period when the contractor is allowed to work within the river.

 Maintenance of a steel girder pedestrian bridge is similar to maintenance of steel girder highway bridges, which are common in the area.
 The highest maintenance cost typically associated with steel bridges is related to the coating (paint) systems.
 The use of weathering steel will minimize or eliminate this consideration.
 Other common maintenance items are expansion joints and girder bearings.